-It should be noted that transient stability and voltage stability constraints for secure operation through system disturbance conditions (faults) could be more restrictive.
+It should be noted that transient stability and voltage stability constraints for secure stable operation through possible system single-contingency disturbance conditions (faults) could be more restrictive.
 However, these stability constraints would need to be determined by specific case studies.

-Based on BCTC's current knowledge of IPP projects being planned, BCTC identified key cutplanes, where there are capacity restrictions under the most limiting time during the year: either Light Summer, Heavy Summer or Heavy Winter load periods.
+Based on BCTC's current knowledge of IPP projects being proposed, BCTC has identified key regional cut-planes, where there are capacity restrictions under the most limiting time during the year: either Light Summer, Heavy Summer or Heavy Winter load periods.
 The power flow is usually highest under Heavy Winter conditions; whereas, the line thermal ratings are lowest during Summer conditions.
 This posting indicates the limitations and impacts of adding new generation in areas based on the project's size (MW) and location in relation to the cut-plane.

 The estimated available transfer capacity (ATC) at the identified cut-planes is based on the forecast 2008/09 winter peak and 2009 summer system conditions.
 This posting does not guarantee the available transfer capacity (ATC) across the selected cut-planes.
-The reported ATCs are planning level estimates.
+The reported ATCs are planning level estimates for generation meant to serve load within the provice and are not related to ATC's for point to point transmission service under BCTC's Open Access Tariff.